Sen (surname)

-Sen (Bengali: সেন) is a surname derived from "Sena", the Sanskrit word for "army".
+Sen (Bengali: সেন) is a native Bengali Hindu surname derived from "Sena", the Sanskrit word for "army".

-The surname is commonly found in the east of the Indian Subcontinent; namely Bangladesh & West Bengal, India mainly among Baidya and Kayastha communities.
-The Sena kings claimed themselves as Brahmakshatriya or Kshatriya in their own inscriptions.
+The surname is commonly found in the Bengal region of the Indian subcontinent; namely Bangladesh & West Bengal, India mainly among Bengali Baidya and Kayastha communities.
+The Sena kings of Bengal claimed themselves as Brahmakshatriya or Kshatriya in their own inscriptions.
+The surname is also found among some other castes of Bengal like Suvarna Banik, Gandhabanik and Teli.